Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

 \paragraph{\textbf{SCAs on MCUs and Related Systems.}}

-In related work, Montminy et al.~\cite{montminy2013differential} (2013) demonstrate the extraction of an AES encryption key running on a 32-bit processor with a 50MHz clock frequency.
-The device under test is a Stellaris LM4F232H5QD MCU with an ARM Cortex-M4F, which is used to run a reference software implementation of AES-128 in ECB mode.
-The main acquisition equipment is a near-field probe and a software-defined radio to collect EM waveforms, including a modified digital television received costing \$20 (USD) at the time of publication.
-Using this, the authors successfully mount a correlation-based analysis attack to extract all AES key bits using 100,000 traces.
+In the broader literature, Montminy et al.~\cite{montminy2013differential} (2013) extracted AES keys using a reference 128-bit AES-ECB software implementation on a Stellaris LM4F232H5QD MCU with a 32-bit ARM Cortex-M4F (50MHz).
+The authors targeted intermediate operations during the first AES round using the Hamming weight attack model.
+EM traces were acquired using a near-field probe and a software-defined radio to collect EM waveforms using a modified digital television receiver that costed \$20 (USD) at the time.
+A correlation analysis attack was then mounted to extract all of the AES key bits using 100,000 traces without instrumenting any triggers.

-Using an Intel single-board computer, Saab et al.~\cite{saab2016side} (2016) presented an EM-based DPA attack on Intel's AES-NI instruction set extensions to the Intel Core i7 Ivy Bridge architecture.
-An Intel Core i7-3517UE was used as the target of evaluation.
-A dedicated application was targeted in C that made calls to Intel's AES-NI sample library (version 1.2), which looped over a group of AES-256 (CBC mode) calls to the assembly routine \texttt{iEnc256\_CBC}.
-After collecting 1.5 million traces over 17 days, statistically significant Hamming distance leakage is discovered due to loading differences in a CPU cache.
-A second attack is described that also uses Hamming distance information leakage, but this time caused by the mixing of the round key between successive rounds.
-For this attack, $\sim$1.3 million power measurement traces are collected over 22 days.
-In short, it is shown that Intel's AES-NI is not well-protected against side-channel analysis.
-This was reinforced in the PLATYPUS attack by Lipp et al.~\cite{lipp2021platypus} (2021), who demonstrated a software-based power analysis attack using the Intel Running Average Power Limit (RAPL) interface, which allowed AES-NI key information used by Intel SGX enclaves to be leaked.
+On an Intel SBC, Saab et al.~\cite{saab2016side} (2016) presented an EM DPA attack against the Intel AES-NI cryptographic instruction set extension on an Intel Core i7-3517UE.
+A dedicated C application was developed that made called the Intel AES-NI sample library (version 1.2), which looped over AES-256 (CBC mode) calls to the \texttt{iEnc256\_CBC} assembly routine.
+After collecting 1.5 million traces over 17 days, statistically significant Hamming weight leakage was discovered arising from CPU cache loading differences.
+A second investigation also discovered Hamming weight information leakage caused by the mixing of round keys between successive AES rounds, which was found from $\sim$1.3 million traces collected over 22 days.
+The authors provide initial evidence that Intel's AES-NI is not well-protected against side-channel analysis.
+This was further reinforced in the PLATYPUS attack by Lipp et al.~\cite{lipp2021platypus} (2021), who demonstrated a software-based power analysis attack using the Intel Running Average Power Limit (RAPL) interface, which leaked AES-NI key information used by Intel SGX enclaves.